fangzhou-xie/JOT-Julia-Optimal-Transport/README.md

 It will be translated from POT (Python Optimal Transport) library, and I will compare running time given two different languages.
-SK algorithm in POT is written using *numpy* library,
+SK algorithm in POT is written using *numpy* library, but Julia are supposed to be even faster.
 <!-- and I wonder if Julia implementation is faster. -->
 <!-- which is based on C/C++ and Fortran as its base. -->